 |BUFF.bet Review||€100 Welcome Bonus||Go to BUFF.bet|

 Now, let us have a gander at each event separately.
 We hold these to be important pivotal moments for StarCraft betting as a whole, as the money invested in such events also drive growth for the betting industry.
-This year has so far seen over $2,000,000 in prize money, with the 2017 WCS Global Finals slated for 27 October.
+This year has so far seen over $448,038 in prize money, with the 2020 WCS Global Finals about to take place in October.

 Enter the Global StarCraft 2 League known as GSL.
 The tournament is held locally in South Korea and it features several events.
 Former GOMTV has organized GSL as part of the efforts to bolster up StarCraft esports.
 The league has been ongoing since 2010.